DevEmperxr/KDPTools/README.md

 # Technologies Used

-- Utilized React.js
+- React.js
-- Employed Tailwind CSS
+- Tailwind CSS
-- Integrated Firebase
+- Firebase
-- Leveraged React Router
+- React Router
 - And more...

 # License